B-tree: Insertion

 If the splitting goes all the way up to the root, it creates a new root with a single separator value and two children, which is why the lower bound on the size of internal nodes does not apply to the root.
 The maximum number of elements per node is U−1.
 When a node is split, one element moves to the parent, but one element is added.
 So, it must be possible to divide the maximum number U−1 of elements into two legal nodes.
 If this number is odd, then U=2L and one of the new nodes contains (U−2)/2 = L−1 elements, and hence is a legal node, and the other contains one more element, and hence it is legal too.
 If U−1 is even, then U=2L−1, so there are 2L−2 elements in the node.
 Half of this number is L−1, which is the minimum number of elements allowed per node.

-An alternative algorithm supports a single pass down the tree from the root to the node where the insertion will take place, splitting any full nodes encountered on the way preemptively.
+An alternative algorithm supports a single pass down the tree from the root to the node where the insertion will take place, splitting any full nodes encountered on the way pre-emptively.
 This prevents the need to recall the parent nodes into memory, which may be expensive if the nodes are on secondary storage.
 However, to use this algorithm, we must be able to send one element to the parent and split the remaining U−2 elements into two legal nodes, without adding a new element.
 This requires U = 2L rather than U = 2L−1, which accounts for why some textbooks impose this requirement in defining B-trees.